yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 #### Manually Provision Nodes

 Enable this option if you choose to manually set up your database nodes.
-Otherwise, Yugabyte Platform will use the sudo user to set up YugabyteDB nodes.
+Otherwise, YugabyteDB Anywhere will use the sudo user to set up YugabyteDB nodes.
 For manual provisioning, you would be prompted to run a Python script at a later stage or to run a set of commands on the database nodes.

 If any of the following statements are applicable to your use case, you need to [provision the nodes manually](#provision-nodes-manually):